sankalplakhina/javascript-good-reads/javascript-es6-good-reads.md

-# JavaScript ES6: The Good Reads
+# ES6 or ECMAScript 6 or ECMAScript 2015 JavaScript: The Good Reads

 ### ES6